crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 }
 ```

 Thanks to this approach, we can add new models, alternative runners, or even storage systems without touching the main program logic.
-This also simplifies testing, because each component can be mocked separately.
+This also simplifies testing.

 ## Data

-The first version of the project was very simple: A few *Swift* files compiled through *CLI*[^coderunner].
+The first version of the project was very simple: A few *Swift* files compiled with *swiftc*[^coderunner].

-I did a few tests with different specifications and models and originally planned to gather data to make visual comparisons, but in the end, I only had the opportunity to log basic data.
+I did a few tests with different specifications and models and originally planned to gather data to make visual comparisons, but ultimately, I only had the opportunity to log basic data.

 [^coderunner]: With the *amazing CodeRunner app*

-Unfortunately, I have not access at this time to those few tests I did back then.
-Though, I have found some of the outputs from *Codestral* in my *ssd*:
+Unfortunately, I lost the results of those few tests I did.
+Though, I have found some of the outputs from *Codestral*, you'll find the output code and specs generated in this online playgrounds:

 {{< runnable "./results/codestral/FileImporter.swift.html">}}
 {{< runnable "./results/codestral/LineAppender.swift.html">}}
 {{< runnable "./results/codestral/PasswordGenerator.swift.html">}}

+Hit the *play* button to see the running output (no output means no running errors)

-Since I can't give you data, all I can tell you is that the worst performing model was *Gemini* and the best performers were *Claude* and *ChatGPT*.
+In the other hand, the worst performing model was *Gemini* and the best performers were *Claude* and *ChatGPT*.

-*Llama 3.2* gave variable results, although the iteration speed from being a local execution somewhat compensated the shortcomings.
+*Llama 3.2* gave variable results, although the iteration speed gains from being a local execution somewhat compensated the shortcomings.

+The average number of iterations for easy problems like the adder (and similar ones: multiplier, divider, etc...) was unsurprisingly low (between 1-2).

+If I recall correctly, *Codestral* took around 15 iterations to generate the *PasswordGenerator* provided above.

 ## Issues

 I haven't had the opportunity to test this approach as exhaustively as I'd like, but I was able to collect some examples of issues I encountered along the way.

-### When Codestral gives you a pat and says: "I'll leave the rest to you"
+### When Codestral says: "I'll leave the rest to you"

 Starting from these *specs*: